-Cash and cash equivalents amounted to \notin 2.1 million as at the reporting date (previous year: \notin 17.8 million).
+Cash and cash equivalents amounted to $\notin$ 2.1 million as of the reporting date (previous year: $\notin$ 17.8 million).
 The reduction in cash and cash equivalents results from the repayment of the loan that was granted to paragon as interim financing - to repay bond liabilities in April 2023 - immediately before the previous year's reporting date.